 “What if I could put him in front of you, the man that ruined your life.
 If I guaranteed you’d get away with it would you kill him?”
-With that cryptic question one of the better movies dealing with time travel begins.
-Time travel is one of my favorite film genres because if done right not only can it be immensely entertaining, but it can be very thought provoking as well.
-In the case of Predestination it certainly achieved both of those in spades.
-The movie is based on the short story “ ’—All You Zombies—’ ” by Robert A. Heinlein and if you are going to make a science fiction movie, a Heinlein story is certainly one of your better choices for source material, and directors Michael Spierig and Peter Spierig did their best to stay true to the original.
+With that cryptic question, one of the better movies dealing with time travel begins.
+Time travel is one of my favourite film genres because if done right not only can it be immensely entertaining, but it can be very thought-provoking as well.
+In the case of Predestination, it certainly achieved both of those in spades.
+The movie is based on the short story ” ‘—All You Zombies—’ ” by Robert A. Heinlein and if you are going to make a science fiction movie, a Heinlein story is certainly one of your better choices for source material, and directors Michael Spierig and Peter Spierig did their best to stay true to the original.

 We learn that the Fizzle Bomber is the only criminal to be able to continually elude the Temporal Bureau and that the Agent, now all healed up nicely, is to be sent out on his last mission before he will be decommissioned.
 With his coordinate transformer field kit (that’s a time machine to likes of you and me) he arrives in 1978 where he takes up work as a bartender where he seemingly is waiting for someone.

 Her aptitude and the fact that she is still a virgin draws interest from SpaceCorp, a Sixties-era government agency charged with recruiting women to go into space to provide sexual relief for astronauts on long space missions.
-Now those of you who may have some historical knowledge may be thinking, “I don’t remember there being a SpaceCorp in the 60’s.”
-Well that is one of the clues that this movie takes place in an alternate Earth, similar to ours but different in many ways.
-Another subtle clue is a mobile hanging over baby Jane’s crib which has a globe that’s continents don’t quite seem to match ours.
+Now those of you who may have some historical knowledge may be thinking, “I don’t remember there being a SpaceCorp in the ’60s.”
+Well, that is one of the clues that this movie takes place in an alternate Earth, similar to ours but different in many ways.
+Another subtle clue is a mobile hanging over baby Jane’s crib isn’t the most accurate look at our Solar System.

 Just as things seem to be going well for Jane she is kicked out of SpaceCorp for fighting, falls in love with a mysterious man who gets her pregnant and then abandons her, then after a tricky birth finds out that she is a true hermaphrodite and that due to complications with the delivery the doctors had to remove her uterus and ovaries.
 Because they discovered male organs intact, they decided to surgically make her a man.